HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 # Ansible for HPE OneView and Image Streamer

-This repository contains a collection of sample ansible playbooks for using HPE Image Streamer to deploy, update and revert Golden Images to OS boot/run volumes for HPE Synergy compute module servers.
+This repository contains a collection of sample ansible playbooks for using HPE Image Streamer to deploy, update and revert Golden Images to boot OS volumes for HPE Synergy compute module servers.

 ## Requirements